 Just continue where you left of, like nothing happened.

-The same strategy goes BEFORE a big meal – if you know you’re gonna have a family dinner, you DON’T go starve yourself entire day so that you can eat all the foods in the evening.
-That just signals your body that it’s starving & it will work on holding on to every calorie because it wants to survive.
+The same strategy goes before a big family dinner – if you know you’re gonna have a big meal, DON’T go starve yourself entire day so that you can eat all the foods in the evening.
+That just signals your body that it’s starving and it will work on holding on to every calorie because it wants to survive.

-Eat a normal breakfast, a light lunch & a moderate, lovely dinner with your family – without any guilt or shame or counting calories.
+Eat a normal breakfast, a light lunch and a lovely dinner with your family – without any guilt or shame or counting calories.